ChrisCherng/lock-and-key/README.md

 Negative testing was undertaken to determine whether the application could handle unwanted or unexpected user input.
 These tests were included within the following Use Cases:

 - Use Case 003-003: As a site user I want the contact form to only submit if I have provided the correct information, to ensure my query can be responded to.
-- Use Case 005-003: As a site user I want the booking form to only submit if I have provided the correct information, to ensure an accurate booking.
+- Use Case 004-002: As a site user I want the sign up form to only submit if I have provided the correct information, to ensure an accurate booking.

 The tasks performed for these use cases all operated as expected and the tests passed.